Tamirs2702/BItorzo-Bitcoin-Wallet/index.md

 ## Bitorzo

-Get Free Bitorzo Bitcoin Wallet [editor on GitHub](https://play.google.com/store/apps/details?id=com.bitorzo.wallet) to maintain and preview the content for your website in Markdown files.
+Get Free Bitorzo Bitcoin Wallet [Download](https://play.google.com/store/apps/details?id=com.bitorzo.wallet) to maintain and preview the content for your website in Markdown files.

 Store & use Bitcoin in a simple and secure way.
 Beginners and advanced users friendly!
 Bitorzo is secure-by design and implementation, allowing users to be in full control of their funds.
 Exchange Bitcoin with your contacts anywhere, anytime!